particle-iot/docs/src/content/reference/device-os/startup-behavior.md

 C++ POD structs are not initialized before `PRE_STARTUP()`.

-Global variables of primitive types such as int, char, float, enums, and pointers do have their values set.
+Global variables of primitive types such as int, char, float, enums do have their values set.

+{{box op="start" cssClass="boxed warningBox"}}
+Beware of global objects and some object pointers that will not be not initialized when in `PRE_STARTUP`.
+This may cause a change in behavior compared to `STARTUP`.
+{{box op="end"}}